loresoft/Injectio/README.md

 #### Add to container

 The source generator creates an extension method with all the discovered services registered.
 Call the generated extension method to add the services to the container.
 The method will be called `Add[AssemblyName]`.
-The assemlby name will have the dots removed.
+The assembly name will have the dots removed.

 ```c#
 var services = new ServiceCollection();